olehpona/softserve-js-tasks/README.md

 # softserve-js-tasks is the repository that I plan to use to save all tasks.
-The tasks for unit 3 can be found at /scripts/task-3.js
+The tasks for unit 3 can be found at HomeWork-3/scripts/task-3.js\
+The tasks for unit 6 can be found at HomeWork-6/*